gbingol/macroland/README.md

 ## Command-window
 The command-window (integrated with workbook) serves:
-1. To work on a variable created via workbook,
+1. To work with a variable created via workbook,
-2. To export a Python variable to the workbook,
-3. To run multiple or single line commands,
+1. To run multiple or single line commands,
-4. To assist in writing a command by offering code completion.
+1. Code highlighting and code completion.

 ![Command Window](command_wnd.png)